bus driving on the road

 If another driver is responsible for the accident due to their failure to drive responsibly and meet the expected standards of care, they can be held accountable for the accident, either fully or partially.

-How Negligence is Determined in a Bus Accident Injury Claim?
+How Negligence Is Determined In A Bus Accident Injury Claim?

 In cases of personal injury and wrongful death, negligence is established by considering the following factors: